chingu-voyage6/toucans-team-02/README.md

 ### Weekly ToDo

-- [ ] Complete HTML Structure.
-- [ ] Collect assets for site.
+- [x] Select team lead (Jam)
+- [x] Choose project idea
-- [ ] Decide colour palette
+- [x] Decide WorkFlow tools
-- [ ] Merge progress to dev branch (create dev branch).

-#### MVP
+- [x] Decide MVP

-Fully functional landing page
-(Extra features added when this is complete)

 #### Features to add/Suggestions

+- Alien ChatBot
 - Booking Form
 - Give people a fake ticket we design - extra if we have time
-- Client's we work with area with their logos (NASA, SpaceX, etc..)
+- Client's we work with area?
+With their logos (NASA, SpaceX, etc..)
-- Alien ChatBot
-- Autocomplete search bar
+- Autocomplete search bar?
-- Could make up a currency: Credits
+- Could make up a currency: Credits?
 - Intergalactic (fake)bank
 - More to be added. :alien:

 #### Goals in order of importance.

-1. Set up our development environment and get familiar with it :heavy_check_mark:
+1. Set up our development environment and get familiar with it (Discord, Slack, Preferred IDE, Trello, GitHub)

-2. Build HTML Structure (In Progress)
+2. Build HTML Structure
-3. Collect assets for site
+3. Collect assets for site (images etc.)
 4. Create CSS Styling for site
 5. Implement any JS features needed
 6. Build the booking form and implement